 Growth - a word that describes life at the Auburn University College of Veterinary Medicine.
 Exciting growth is occurring in our class size and in our facilities.

-Beginning with the class of 2015, class enrollment increases from 95 students to 120.
-Additional students will be nonresident / non-contract from states other than Alabama, Kentucky, and West Virginia.
+Beginning with the class of 2015, class enrollment increased from 95 students to 120.
+Additional students will be nonresident / non-contract from states other than Alabama and Kentucky.
 Admitting more students with different backgrounds adds to the experience of the entire student body.

-In addition to the growth in class size, construction is beginning on the new Small Animal Teaching Hospital and Educational Wing.
-Phase one of the project will include three auditorium-style lecture rooms and 15 seminar/conference rooms.The new small animal teaching hospital – to be built following completion of the educational wing – will offer the latest in veterinary technology and health care delivery.
-The state-of-the-art facility, expected to open in 2014, will enhance the educational experience of veterinary students and those receiving postgraduate specialty training while offering the most advanced veterinary care available to our clients.
+In addition to the growth in class size, construction is nearing completion on the new Bailey Small Animal Teaching Hospital and Veterinary Educational Wing.
+Phase one of the project includes three auditorium-style lecture rooms and 15 seminar/conference rooms.The new small animal teaching hospital will offers the latest in veterinary technology and health care delivery.
+The state-of-the-art facility, which opened in 2014, has enhanced the educational experience of veterinary students and those receiving postgraduate specialty training while offering the most advanced veterinary care available to our clients.